 You can engage in margin trading (within reason) on Webull.
 The platform allows you to 4x your day-trade buying power, or 2x your off-hours buying power.

 It should be mentioned that your ability to trade margins does come with restrictions.
 Trading on Webull is free, but margin trading requires at least $2,000.
-The margin rates you can get will depend on your debit balance with Webull.
+The margin rates are variable and depend on the amount of the margin loan.

 If you’d like, you can short stocks on Webull.
 When you place a short order, Webull will be your intermediary.
 They will borrow the shares you want from an investor and sell them on your behalf.

 Being able to short stocks offers a lot more freedom.
-It doubles your investing options.
-This is a great benefit to have from a commission-free mobile trading platform.
+Shorting allows investor to have more options at their disposal.
+This is a great benefit to have from a commission-free trading platform.

 Webull Account Types

-A standard cash account can handle most amateur and intermediate traders’ needs.
+A standard cash account can handle most beginner and intermediate traders’ needs.
 With this option, you can invest in or short any available stock.
-So the standard cash account is the best option for an investor or trader who doesn’t need constant access to capital or leveraged positions.
+So, the standard cash account is the best option for an investor or trader who doesn’t need constant access to capital or leveraged positions.
 If you need leveraged trading access, they have other options for you.

 With Webull’s standard margin account, you may short stocks and employ leverage.
 You can even increase your exposure beyond your cash balance with this option.
 Therefore, margin accounts are a great option for intermediate or advanced investors who want more freedom.
 The account is almost as easily accessible as the standard cash account.
 The only requirement is that you maintain a minimum balance of $2,000 in your margin account.

 While Webull doesn’t charge its own fees for trading or holding an account, investors may still have to pay regulatory fees.
-These are fees levied by the SEC and FINRA.
-The fees these regulators levy are fairly small and are typically passed down from the broker to investors.
+These are fees applied by the SEC, OCC and FINRA.
+The fees these regulators levy are fairly small and are typically passed down from the broker to the investors.

 In all, Webull fees are not very significant.
 The only downside is that most other brokers only charge wire transfer fees for outgoing transfers, but Webull charges you for any wire transfer you send or receive.